 Wyndham City Creative Industries: Creative Development Grant

 This funding supports the research, scoping and testing of new creative work across all sectors of Creative Industries and is open to individuals and/or groups.
-Applicants must live, or work or study in the Wyndham area.
+Applicants must be residents of the City of Wyndham.

 Applicants will be expected to set project goals, be dedicated to developing and delivering their chosen activity and reporting outcomes upon completion.